Map-Adaptive Goal-Based Trajectory Prediction: Related Work

 Several trajectory prediction approaches have proposed different methods for capturing rich scene context in their input representations.
 RasterNet~\citep{djuric2020uncertainty,chou2019predicting} rasterizes high-definition maps and the states of surrounding actors into a bird's eye view image.
 VectorNet~\citep{gao2020vectornet} directly uses vectorized map information and actor trajectories with minimal information loss.
 Other very recent works such as \citep{pan2019lane,kim2020multi,luo2020probabilistic} encode lane features using attention mechanisms and pursue some of the same themes that we investigate in this work.
 There is also a broad class of methods that jointly perform object detection and motion forecasting~\cite{luo2018fast,casas2018intentnet,djuric2020multinet}, which allows the model to incorporate rich scene context and appearance features that are learned in the perception stage into the prediction stage.

 Our work relies heavily on the use of the Frenet-Serret path-relative coordinate frame~\citep{frenet1852courbes,serret1851quelques}, which is deeply rooted in differential geometry and is quite widely used for trajectory planning~\citep{kant1986toward, werling2010optimal}, though much less frequently employed for trajectory prediction.
 Our work also makes use of recent ideas for set-based \citep{zaheer2017deep} and graph-based \citep{scarselli2008graph, battaglia2018relational} neural network architectures which allow us to learn permutation-invariant and permutation-equivariant functions of an input set of elements.
+The key differences between our method and previous methods lie in how we utilize structured map information: (1) both our model inputs and outputs are represented in the path-relative coordinate frame; (2) our model outputs a variable number of trajectories because it adapts to the map geometry.